-■ The new health facilities will provide increased employment opportunities to residents in the area through the construction and operation phases. ■ The approximate of 92 are not beauth use flagrances according to the opportunities to residents in the area through the construction and operation phases.
-The operation of 82 sq.m of health use floorspace could indicativel support 4 ongoing employment opportunities (based on employme floorspace ratios for comparable uses). - Health Amenity The site will provide extended allied health amenities to surrounding areas as well as being able to leverage / support existing and new businesses. - Visitor Attraction By offering more services within the existing centre, this may help reduce the level of leakage (and associated travel times and costs) could support increased visitors attraction.).
-This Economic Activity Spending more on local amenity, which has a positive impact on economic and social resilience in the long term.
+itey ilea BENEFIT DESCRIPTION Employment The new health facilities will provide increased employment opportunities to residents in the area through the construction and operation phases.
+The operation of 82 sq.m of health use floorspace could indicatively support 4 ongoing employment opportunities (based on employment to floorspace ratios for comparable uses).
+Health Amenity The site will provide extended allied health amenities to surrounding areas as well as being able to leverage / support existing and new businesses.
+Visitor Attraction By offering more services within the existing centre, this may help reduce the level of leakage (and associated travel times and costs).
+This could support increased visitors attraction.
+Economic Activity Spending more on local amenity, which has a positive impact on economic and social resilience in the long term.
+Visitor Attraction businesses.
+By offering more services within the existing centre, this may help reduce the level of leakage (and associated travel times and costs).
+This could support increased visitors attraction.
+Spending more on local amenity, which has a positive impact on